openstack/puppet-ironic/README.md

 ### ironic

-nova is a combination of Puppet manifest and ruby code to delivery configuration and extra functionality through types and providers.
+ironic is a combination of Puppet manifest and ruby code to delivery configuration and extra functionality through types and providers.

 Limitations
 -----------